-To learn more about the Native American and Polynesian use of stars for navigation, explore the following links:
+To learn more about the Native American and Polynesian use of stars for navigation,

 Native American Astronomy